 Tips for Getting Started with Audiobooks

 I think the most important thing to realize about audiobooks is that listening is a learned skill.
 Your kids weren’t born with this skill, and they won’t be good at it right away, which can become a frustration for both of you.
-Try these three tips to help you get started, and then check out Janssen’s blog for three more tips!
+Try these three tips to help you get started (my sister, Janssen, shared some other tips here).

 *Also I should note that when we’re listening to them together, I’ll often pause the CD and explain something or ask them a question to make sure they understand.
 Audiobooks can move quickly, have big words, and sometimes even have complex stories, so it’s easy for kids (especially a 4 year old!) to miss things.
 Chatting through it has helped Foster’s comprehension immensely, and he gets better at listening and understanding with every book.
 But remember, in the beginning they won’t understand everything, and that’s ok!